grafana/grafana/docs/sources/dashboards/troubleshoot-dashboards/index.md

 - Are you trying to render dozens (or hundreds or thousands) of time series on a graph?
 This can cause the browser to lag.
 Try using functions like `highestMax` (in Graphite) to reduce the number of returned series.
 - Sometimes series names can be very large.
 This causes larger response sizes.
 Try using `alias` to reduce the size of the returned series names.
-- Are you querying many time series or for a long time range?
+- Are you querying many time series or a long time range?
 Both of these conditions can cause Grafana or your data source to pull in a lot of data, which may slow the dashboard down.
+Try reducing one or both of these.
 - There could be high load on your network infrastructure.
 If the slowness isn't consistent, this may be the problem.

 ## Dashboard refresh rate issues